 Boneless chuck roast – Get a well-marbled piece of meat for maximum flavor.

-Fish sauce – A Whole 30 compliant brand is Red Boat.
+Fish sauce – One of my favorite brand is Red Boat.

-Coconut aminos – I use Big Tree brand, but per Whole30 program rules, all coconut aminos are acceptable.
+Coconut aminos – I use Big Tree brand.

 Five spice powder – A popular Asian spice, it’s a combination of cinnamon, fennel seeds, star anise, Sichuan peppercorn and cloves.
 You can also get this at an Asian market or local grocery store.

-Chicken broth – make sure to read the label closely for Whole30 compliance.
-Most chicken broths on the market contain cane sugar.
-The ingredients in this Imagine brand chicken broth are filtered water, organic chicken, organic onions, organic celery, organic carrots, sea salt, natural chicken flavor and organic spices.
+Chicken broth – The ingredients in this Imagine brand chicken broth are filtered water, organic chicken, organic onions, organic celery, organic carrots, sea salt, natural chicken flavor and organic spices.

 Star anise – This spice is a star-shaped pod, with flavors similar to licorice and cinnamon.
 You can find star anise at your local Asian market or even farmer’s market stores like Sprouts.